meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 [meshProject roles](meshcloud.project.md#project-roles) grant users access to meshProjects and their associated [meshTenants](meshcloud.tenant.md). meshProject roles are special in that they do not grant permissions within meshStack (apart from permission to view the meshProject).
 Instead meshStack replicates meshProject role bindings to the associated meshTenants according to their [meshPlatform](meshcloud.platforms.md) and [Landing Zone](meshcloud.landing-zones.md) configuration.

 Users with the right permissions can [assign meshProject roles](meshcloud.project.md#assign-user-to-a-meshproject) in self-service.
 Users and groups can only have meshProject role bindings as long as they also have a role binding on the meshWorkspace that is the owner of that meshProject.
-When a user or group loses access to a workspace, meshStack will automatically remove all associated meshProject role bindings.
+When a user or group loses access to a workspace, meshStack will automatically remove all associated project role bindings.

 ## Configuration Options